adambard/learnxinyminutes-docs/cobol.html.markdown

       * Having one of those 3 characters at the start of your program
       * name might confuse the compiler.
 Which you do not want.
-      * It's recommended to keep the ID the same as the file name for
+      * It's recommended to keep the ID the same as the file name fo\*

+\-

+/

+Dr
       * easier maintanence.
        PROGRAM-ID.
 LEARNCBL.
        AUTHOR.
 MIKAEL KEMSTEDT.